kadencooper2005/Ethical-Hacking-Journal/README.md

  Kerberoasting
-  this is an authentication protocol that uses tickets as a form of communication and authentication.
+  this is an authentication protocol that uses tickets as a form of communication and authentication. we have accounts called service accounts which run services like SQL server, IIS etc. these accounts are tied to SPNs (Service Principal Names) any authenticated user can request a Kerberos service ticket (TGS) for these spns the TGS is encrypted with the service accounts NTLM hash (Derived from its password) you can request them, dump them, then brute force them offline.

+  DCSync:

+  Normally, Domain Controllers replicate AD data to each other.

+  Certain privileged accounts (like Domain Admins, Enterprise Admins, and accounts with Replicating Directory Changes All rights) can ask a DC for its password data — including NTLM hashes for all accounts.

+  DCSync tricks a DC into thinking you’re another DC requesting replication.

+DCShadow:

+  More advanced — lets you register a fake DC in AD, then push malicious changes into the AD database (e.g., adding yourself to Domain Admins or modifying security descriptors).

+  It’s harder to detect because it uses legitimate replication traffic.

+Why they work:
+AD trusts anything it thinks is another Domain Controller, and those replication rights can be abused if given to the wrong account.

 Stealth Scan (TCP 3-way Handshake):